jqcorreia/tudo/README.md

 - [ ] Prompt window available to actions
 - [ ] More prettier
 - [ ] Better search (fuzzy)
-- [ ] Solve the mistery of proper font atlas, right now using direct render from SDL2 ttf
 - [ ] Implement drawing 'toolkit' context containing Sdl, Canvas, TextureCreator, etc
 - [ ] Notion integration for notes.
 Depends on a prompt action.
 - [ ] Investigate async/await for async source loading